Zhomans/FireEmblemAI/README.txt

 bigger_test.py features a larger map with numerous player and enemy units.

 comVcomTest.py pits the Aggressive agent against the Tricky agent and outputs the victor.
+Player 1 is the aggressive agent, Player 2 is the Tricky agent.

 Instructions to play playable_test.py and bigger_test.py appear within the game itself.